jamjpan/Cargo/README.md

 ## Usage

 Build the library using `make`.
-The library will be placed into `lib/cargo.a` after building.
+The library will be placed into `lib/libcargo.a` after building.

+To use in your own projects, `include` any `.h` file you need from the `src/` folder.
+Then compile using
+`g++ myproj.cpp -L/path/to/cargo -lcargo -L/path/to/metis -lmetis`

 ## To do (check means passed tests):